ClickHouse/clickhouse-docs/docs/en/integrations/data-visualization/superset-and-clickhouse.md

     <img src={require('./images/superset_02.png').default} class="image" alt="Select ClickHouse" />

-3. In the second step, enter:
-- The **HOST** and **PORT**: typical ports are 8443 when using TLS, or 8123 when not using TLS, but these are configurable by your ClickHouse administrator.
-Port 443 is used in the example, as this is the port that ClickHouse Playground (a publicly available server hosting several example datasets) is listening on.
-- The **DATABASE NAME**: out of the box there is a database named `default`, use the name of any existing database.
-- The **USERNAME** and **PASSWORD**: out of the box the username is `default`.
-Your ClickHouse administrator will provide the password to use.
-If you are connecting to the ClickHouse Playground, the username is `play` and the password is left blank.
-- The **DISPLAY NAME**: this can be any name you prefer.
+3. In the second step, enter the connection information that you collected earlier and specify the **DISPLAY NAME**: this can be any name you prefer.
 If you will be connecting to multiple ClickHouse databases then make the name more descriptive.

   <img src={require('./images/superset_03.png').default} class="image" alt="Test the connection" />

 4. Click the **CONNECT** and then **FINISH** buttons to complete the setup wizard, and you should see your database in the list of databases.

-## 3. Add a Dataset
+## 4. Add a Dataset

 1. To interact with your ClickHouse data with Superset, you need to define a **_dataset_**.
 From the top menu in Superset, select **Data**, then **Datasets** from the drop-down menu.